Mildred14/gmail_api_csv/README.md

 - Click on the link that gives you and this going to open a new window or tab in your browser.
 It this fails, don't worry about it just copy the URL on your browser

 - Then Google will be prompted to log in in case you are not.
-If you are logged into differents Gmail accounts, Google will aske you to select one account to use for the authorization.
+If you are logged into differents Gmail accounts, Google will ask you to select one account to use for the authorization.

 - Click the Accept button.